build-server-protocol/build-server-protocol/docs/extensions/scala.md

 ## Scala Test Classes Request

-The build target scala test options request is sent from the client to the server to query for the list of fully qualified names of test clases in a given list of targets.
+The Scala build target test classes request is sent from the client to the server to query for the list of fully qualified names of test classes in a given list of targets.

 This method can for example be used by a client to: